Hello and welcome to Willow Court History Group.

 Contact me: email@example.com

 About me: Hi my name is Mark Krause, I am a Teacher in the vocational educational system (TasTAFE Disability Services) in Tasmania and I have a long history (21 years) of working for people living with a disability.
-I have a passion for human rights and our Tasmanian history in relation to institutional care provision.
+I have a passion for human rights and our Tasmanian history in relation to institutional care provision, de-institutionalisation and the start of community living program.

 Like our new Facebook Page and hear ongoing news about Willow Court and Royal Derwent Hospital by using the side tab.